NrmeenTomoum/WeatherApp/README.md

 # Weather App (Forest design)

-UI using swiftUI
+UI using # swiftUI

-architecture : clean architecture https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
+architecture : # clean architecture
+  https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html

  and general considerations
 Exhaustive list of third-parties alongside their respective purposes How to build the project

-Any additional notes that can demonstrate your knowledge
+Any additional notes
+i used # Combine to bind the view @Observable